Skip Global navigation and goto content

 • Painful or swollen testicles (this is less common)

-Women.
 Most women with gonorrhea do not have any symptoms.
 Even when a woman has symptoms, they are often mild and can be mistaken for a bladder or vaginal infection.
-Women with gonorrhea are at risk of developing serious complications from the infection, even if they don’t have any symptoms.
+Female symptoms may include:

 • Painful or burning sensation when urinating